Data extracted in September 2021

 Source data for tables and graphs

-Crime statistics are used by EU institutions, national authorities, media, politicians, organisations, and the public.
-No international regulation covers overall crime statistics.
-Each state establishes its criminal laws; define crimes, legal proceedings and justice reactions – and specifications for official crime statistics.
-As a consequence, national crime statistics is often not fully comparable between states.
+Crime statistics are used by EU institutions, national authorities, media, politicians, organisations, and the general public.
+Each state establishes its criminal laws, define crimes, legal proceedings and justice reactions, as well as specifications for official crime statistics (except for crimes that are covered by international or EU law).
+Typically, crime statistics is less comparable between states than internationally specified statistics.

 For all their different criminal laws, it could also be argued that there are many similarities between European countries.
 This, combined with public and political interest, was the background for developing an EU-wide crime statistics.
-Over the last decade, EU institutions, national authorities and the UN have cooperated to improve European crime statistics.
-A major quality improvement is to use a common classification of crimes, in order to compare crime figures between countries.
-This is an ongoing development in European crime statistics.
-Information about the crime classification is available here.
+Over the last decade, EU institutions, national authorities, and the UN have cooperated to improve European crime statistics.
+A major quality improvement is to use a common classification of crimes.

-Official crime statistics are provided by national authorities such as the police, prosecution, courts, and prisons.
-Of those, police figures give the broadest picture, as they include all recorded offences, whether or not they led to prosecution.
-Still, the statistics do not measure the total occurrence of crime, but reflect how the authorities register and handle cases.
+Official crime statistics mainly reflect how the authorities register and handle cases.
+The figures are provided by national authorities such as the police, prosecution, courts, and prisons.
+Of those, police figures give the broadest picture, as they include recorded offences, whether or not they led to prosecution.
+Still, the police records do not measure the total occurrence of crime.
 Simply put, the total occurrence would be the reported plus the unreported, minus the incorrectly reported.
-It is fair to assume that some crimes are well reported when a police record is required to support an insurance claim, such as car theft and burglary.
+It is fair to assume that the reporting rate is high when a police record is required to support an insurance claim (e.g. car theft and burglary).